 At least that’s what I like to tell myself.
 There is a big black market for U.S. passports, but I don’t know who would possibly want the frayed, beaten-up, sweated-on, bled-on, stamped-to-death booklet that I thrust at immigration officials around the world.
 Needless to say, they usually aren’t too happy to see me.

 Phoning embassies, particularly when you have a special problem, is about as enjoyable as getting a root canal while waiting on hold for the DMV.
 It doesn’t help that they only work until noon every day.
 If someone can’t produce some information in the next day or so, I’m actually going to have flip the crisis-in-progress switch and let out my battle howl.
-I’ll need to hire a car, drive all night to Chicago, apply for an emergency passport, pay the hefty one-day-expedite fees, and then drive back to Lexington.
+I’ll need to hire a car, drive all night to Atlanta or Chicago, apply for an emergency passport, pay the hefty one-day-expedite fees, and then drive back to Lexington, Kentucky.
 Not a simple mission in a week already filled with preparations and melancholy goodbyes.

 No, I’m convinced that the universe will send someone with a heart who will recover my passport and return it with expediency.
 When it does arrive, it’s going on the pillow next to me and never leaving my sight.
 Sweet nothings will be whispered.
 Multiple apologies will be proffered.

 Never again my dear, I promise.
 Just hurry back to me.